mikependon/RepoDB.NET/pages/features/implicitmapping.md

 var dob = PropertyMapper.Get<Customer>(e => e.DateOfBirth);
 ```

+{: .important }
-> We highly recommend to use the [PropertyMappedNameCache](/cacher/propertymappednamecache) class when retrieving the cached mapped name.
+> We recommend to use the [PropertyMappedNameCache](/cacher/propertymappednamecache) class when retrieving the cached mapped name.
 This is to maximize the reusability and performance.

 ```csharp
 var firstName = PropertyMappedNameCache.Get<Customer>(e => e.FirstName);